mincongzhang/AAD/aad_backward_mode_detail.md

 #### Backward mode

-Let's see how can we
+Let's see how can we get the derivative with backward mode.
+First, we need to do a forward pass to get the table.

-First, we need to do a forward pass, where we obtain the primal trace (Table 2).
 We then propagate the partials backward to obtain the desired derivatives (following the chain rule).

 | Interm.
 Vars.                     | Expressions | Values (Primal Trace) | Interm.
 Deriv.
 Vars.     | Deriv.
 Expressions | Deriv.
 Values (Tangent Trace)| Backward |
 |:---------------------------------:|:-----------:|:---------------------:|:------------------------:|:------------------:|:----------------------------:|:--------:|